-In todays’ day and age, more and more women are being diagnosed with PCOS.
+In today’s’ day and age, more and more women are being diagnosed with PCOS.
 Health professionals now say that 12-18% of women have PCOS with the youngest age being diagnosed is 11 years old.
-Of that they anticipate that 20% of women with PCOS will develop type 2 Diabetes by the time they turn 30 and 50% by the time they turn 40.
-This is an alarming high figure however lets’ start at the beginning.
+Of that, they anticipate that 20% of women with PCOS will develop type 2 diabetes by the time they turn 30 and 50% by the time they turn 40.
+This is an alarmingly high figure however lets’ start at the beginning.

 What is PCOS: Polycystic Ovarian Syndrome

 In Layman’s terms, it’s where a women ovaries are larger than normal and generally have many cysts/ follicles that rarely grow to maturity or produce eggs capable of being fertilized.

 Basic biology: Once a month, the body prepares itself to release an egg, it creates a cyst/ follicle on the wall of the ovary this grows and develops and then when the egg is mature/ripe it is released into the fallopian tubes and moves it’s way down to the uterus.

 In a woman with PCOS, the ovaries don’t produce the hormones necessary to develop the egg and as such it sits as an immature follicle on the ovary.
 This is one of the keys ways doctors diagnose this, they see what looks like a string of pearls on the ovary when an ultrasound is done on them.

 The other symptoms of PCOS are